mouse07410/pquake-draft/draft-uri-lake-pquake.md

 by each party to one offline-generated certificate signature.
 It is designed to be an add-on to such protocols as EAP {{EAP}}, IKEv2, and others.
+Since computing a PQ digital signature typically is more expensive than performing a PQ KEM, there is a benefit of reduced computational costs.

+The overall idea of the implicit authentication of the peers comes from the {{{MQV}}} protocol.

 Both parties MAY have a pre-shared symmetric secret key, usually distributed among all the members of the given network or